-The price of the entrance to the Alhambra will depend on the type of tour you book and what it includes.
+The price of the entrance to the Alhambra will depend on the kind of tour you book and what it includes.
 In Hellotickets you can compare prices and types of tickets (day or night tours, with or without guided tour, in small or standard groups, etc.) to choose the one that best suits your tastes and budget.

-For example, you can find a guided tour of the Alhambra from 37 € (including the Nasrid Palaces, the Generalife, the Alcazaba and the Palace of Charles V) in a standard group but if you are looking for a more personalized experience, you will also find options from 50 € for a more exclusive version of this visit in a small group.
+For example, you can find a guided tour of the Alhambra from 37 € (including the Nasrid Palaces, the Generalife, the Alcazaba and the Palace of Charles V) in a standard group but if you are looking for a more personalized experience, you will also find options from 50 € for a more exclusive version of this visit in a reduced group.

 Buying tickets and visiting the Alhambra without an expert guide is not the option I recommend.
 There is no doubt that if you explore the Alhambra on your own you will see a beautiful monument but the experience may not be enough.

-In addition, if you take a guided tour of the Alhambra you can be sure that you will have a great time because the guides do not just recite boring facts but interact with the group and know how to turn a cultural visit into a very enjoyable experience.
+Also, if you take a guided tour of the Alhambra you can be sure that you will have a great time because the guides do not just recite boring facts but interact with the group and know how to turn a cultural visit into a very enjoyable experience.

 How long does it take to visit the Alhambra?

-If you are organizing a trip to Granada, in my article Duration of the visit to the Alhambra I tell you in detail how much time you will need to see the monument in full or how long the visit to the Nasrid Palaces and the Generalife lasts among other questions.
+If you are organizing a trip to Granada, in my article Duration of the visit to the Alhambra I tell you in detail how much time you will need to see the monument in full or how long the visit to the Nasrid Palaces and the Generalife among other questions.